 In my clinical work with children and adolescents, I continue to learn through their honest discourse and sincerity that most young people are eager to learn and to feel supported in the process.
 My challenge is always to find the “ties that bind” you together, without focusing on the divergence between that young person who may need an extra moment of your time, a hug or a kind word to feel safe and secure.
 As always, if you discover more severe issues where you need extra support, feel free to contact my office and schedule time to find out if there are underlying issues that need resolution or perhaps a few sessions to get the dialogue moving progressively.
 Either way, I’m here to help, support and guide in the best way I can offer.
 If this does not create an experience that is supportive for your child, there may be more severe issues at hand that require clinical attention.
 Additionally, contacting your child's primary doctor or other specialists is always a most effective plan of action to rule out allergies or other physical concerns that happen during the summer that contribute to further upset.
 Be sure to look at our "Announcements" page to see if there are groups that will support you or your child as we move forward into the fall and winter months.
 Research continues to offer peer support as one of the more successful methods of helping to cope with many of the issues we all have.

-I wish you all a safe and sunny spring and summer!
+I wish you all a safe and wonderful start to a new school year!